joeyballentine/ESRGAN-candle-rs/README.md

 It ended up being slower in general than pytorch, and I created an issue in the candle repository as a result.
 This repo is just to share that code.

 This code wasn't originally meant to be directly runnable as a CLI app.
 I'm currently working towards making it into one, but for now it is a bit limited.
-Right now, to run anything but standard config RealESRGAN-style models, you'll have to manually change the params of the model based on whichever you want to run.

 Models must be converted to .safetensors format before they can be used.
 This can be done with a simple python script (one is provided in this repo) or via chaiNNer.

 ## CLI usage